-- The progress of all children (taking into account national, borough and individual expectations) - The progress of children in meeting their targets (e.g. in IEPs) - Accurate assessment of a child's special educational needs - The implementation of the graduated response to assessment and intervention - Parental satisfaction - Increased professional skills and confidence of all staff - Effective communication between pupils, staff, other agencies, and parents - Having an up to date SEND register - All staff receiving appropriate training.
+- The progress of all children (taking into account national, borough and individual expectations) - The progress of children in meeting their intended outcomes (e.g. in IEPs). - Accurate assessment of a child's Special Educational Needs - The implementation of the graduated response to assessment and intervention - Parental satisfaction - Increased professional skills and confidence of all staff - Effective communication between pupils, staff, other agencies and parents - To have an up to date SEN register - All staff receiving appropriate training